 - ¼ cup pepitas (green pumpkin seeds)

 - Preheat oven to 425 degrees Fahrenheit and line a baking sheet with parchment paper for easy cleanup.
-Carefully halve the squash and scoop out the seeds (you can roast the seeds if you'd like—see note—but you won't need them for this recipe).
+Carefully halve the pumpkin and scoop out the seeds (you can roast the seeds if you'd like—see note—but you won't need them for this recipe).

 - Heat the remaining 3 tablespoons olive oil in a large Dutch oven or heavy-bottomed pot over medium heat.
 Once the oil is shimmering, add onion, garlic and salt to the skillet.
 Stir to combine.
 Cook, stirring occasionally, until onion is translucent, about 8 to 10 minutes.
 In the meantime, peel the pumpkin skin off the pumpkins and discard the skin.